Parent–teacher conference: Australia

 In Australian educational system, the meetings are known as parent–teacher interviews or parents' nights.
 The exact practice varies by state and by school type.
 Some states mandate that the interviews be conducted, others do not.
 Government and non-government schools also follow different federal educational laws.

 Some schools have only one round of interviews per year, others have more.
 Two rounds is common, with terms 1 (February–April) and 3 (July–September) being popular times.
 Many schools offer multiple dates, splitting interviews either by class or by name (e.g. a-k/l-z).

 There is often keen demand by parents for times with teachers, though a common observation from teachers is that it is the parents who they do not need to see who attend interviews, while parents who should attend often do not.

 Canada

 In Canadian educational system, the meetings are known as parent–teacher interviews.

 Parent–teacher interviews are mandatory for all Ontario (Canada) elementary and secondary school teachers.
 Parents have the right to be allotted time for this purpose under the Ministry of Education.

 Canadian Living criticizes parent–teacher interviews for their class bias.
 Often only the most privileged children's parents will attend the interviews and the children more likely to need extra assistance will not have their parents attend.

+India

+In India, the meeting is known as parent–teacher meeting or simply PTM.
+A shortened phrase parents' meeting is also commonly used.